CodeWringer/ambersteel/documents/en/scenarios/adventures/the-night-that-would-not-die/the-night-that-would-not-die.md

 A holy warrior who will attempt to recruit the PCs to help defend the temple, where survivors are huddled together, under the protection of the templars.

 If the PCs refuse, the templar may become violent towards them, cursing them for their vile selfishness and lack of solidarity.
 The PCs may talk themselves out of a fight, but the templar is a capable fighter who will be difficult to take on, even for a group of them.

+### Haunted House
+A larger manor provides some safety from the flames.
+But unbeknownst to the PCs, does a [haunt](../../../bestiary/undead/haunt.md) inhabit this place.

+Before the invasion, this restless soul was contained by the body of a servant of the house.
+They had always been poor, never known their parents and grew up at their parent's relatives, who didn't quite relish having another mouth to feed.
+This tragic life reached its crescendo in this fateful night, when their master told them they were no longer needed.
+In the exact moment that the pain set in, the invasion reached them.

+The overload of emotions of fear, anger and sorrow was too much for the soul.
+It simply could not depart, when it was time.
+Now, they want justice.
+Nothing more than justice.
+Their master must suffer equally, if this haunt is to be appeased.
+Trouble is, the master of the house has since joined the undead and is roaming the house aimlessly.

+Some undead roam the manor house, but most notably, the **haunt** drives anyone insane, who can't resist its influence.

+The manor house itself is only interesting because it provides some respite from the encroaching flames.
+But PCs should not dwell too long, for more undead are sure to sniff them out.
+There may be many valuables inside the house, but only few supplies of actual value.